How to Avoid the $50K Automation Trap at $40K–$80K: Why Systematizing First Saves 6 Months

 Months to ROI: $Y ÷ (X × $Z)

 If the answer is 6 months or less, proceed.
-If 12+ months, automation isn’t worth it yet.
+If it’s 12+ months, automation isn’t worth it yet.

 Time saved monthly: 15 hours